 7. Install the site of your choice

 You should now see your site on the list of available configurations, click the icon on the right of the domain and repository to enter the site details.

 In the site settings, you’ll find a number of different installation options.
-Pick between the popular repositories such as GitHub, GitLab, and Bitbucket, or the fast track solutions with WordPress, OctoberCMS, and NextCloud.
+Pick between popular repositories such as GitHub, GitLab, and Bitbucket, or the fast-track solutions with WordPress, OctoberCMS, and NextCloud.